Define the Problem

 Notice that there are two different types of potential project ideas that you have come up with on your bug list.
 First, there are the unsolved problems that don't currently have a solution.
 Second, there are poorly solved problems that have solutions, but the solutions are not entirely successful.

-One problem identified in the bug list above is the issue of food getting stuck in a vending machine.
+One problem identified in the bug list is the issue of food getting stuck in a vending machine.
 There is currently no solution for this problem.
 If you put your money in the machine, select the food that you want, and then, the food gets stuck before it can drop to where you can reach it—you are out of luck.
 You might try shaking or kicking the machine, but those are not designed solutions to the problem.
 In cases of unsolved problems, your engineering project would be to attempt to solve the problem.
 For this example, possible project ideas might be to design a product that can be used to remove stuck foods from vending machines or a new vending machine that makes it impossible for food to get stuck.

 Poorly Solved Problems

-An example of a poorly solved problem from the bug list above is the issue of cat or dog hair getting stuck on clothing.
+An example of a poorly solved problem from the bug list is the issue of cat or dog hair getting stuck on clothing.
 There is currently a solution to this problem—the lint brush.
 However, many people still complain about annoying pet hair on their clothes.
 Clearly, the lint brush is not the perfect solution.
 In cases of poorly solved problems, your engineering project would be to improve the existing solution or to replace the existing solution with something more successful.
 For the pet hair example, possible project ideas might be to make the lint brush more effective at removing hair from clothing or to design something better than the lint brush for the same purpose.

 Whether you want to choose an unsolved problem or a poorly solved problem for your engineering project, there are plenty of problems out there!
 Keep in mind that the problems already exist; you just need to identify them and their users.
 Also, doing an engineering design project doesn't always mean inventing something brand new—it often involves bettering the projects of those before you.